JimDesu/basis-lang/spec.md

 - **Word 1: Message identifier.** A small-integer tag identifying which message type is in flight.
 Resolved at compile time to a unique-per-program identifier; the message-hierarchy descent rules (&sect;4.9) use this identifier directly.
 - **Word 2: Payload pointer.** Pointer into the originating frame's storage; the payload value's address.
 Null for payload-less messages.
-- **Word 3: Class witness.** Pointer to the typeclass dictionary for the (concrete-payload-type, message's-payload-class) pair.
+- **Word 3: Class dictionary.** Pointer to the typeclass dictionary for the (concrete-payload-type, message's-payload-class) pair.
 Constructed at compile time and emitted at the `.fail` site.
 Null for payload-less messages.

 Failure propagation copies the three-word slot up the call stack without moving the payload value itself.
 The payload stays put in the originating frame's storage until a recovery handler binds it, at which point the value moves into the recovery frame.